 The first wheels that definitely used something similar to modern rules were found in Paris in 1796.
-The early version of the roulette wheel was similar to the modern American wheel, and featured 36 numbers along with a zero and double zero.
-Early on, one of the zeros was colored red, while the other was colored black; in order to make it clear that these spots would not win on even money bets, the zeroes were changed to green, a change that has remained to this day.
+The early version of the roulette wheel was similar to the modern American wheel and featured 36 numbers along with a zero and double zero.
+Early on, one of the zeroes was colored red, while the other was colored black.
+This was to make it clear that these spots would not win on even money bets.
+The zeroes were changed to green, a change that has remained to this day.

-In 1843, a casino in Homburg decided they wanted to attract players by offering a better roulette game than their competitors.
+In 1843 a casino in Hamburg decided they wanted to attract players by offering a better roulette game than their competitors.
 They realized that even if they made changes that favored the player, roulette could still have enough of an edge for the casino to make the game profitable.
-This lead to the single zero wheel — a game that remains known as European roulette today.
+This lead to the single zero wheel – a game that remains known as European roulette today.

 Roulette Wheel Layouts

 Although it may be difficult to discern a pattern when you look at the numbers on a roulette wheel, it should be noted that they are not randomly distributed.
 Instead, a specific order of numbers is used at most casinos, beginning with the single zero and moving from there.
 However, the pattern is (necessarily) different between the single-zero and double-zero wheels.

 In European single-zero games, the pattern of numbers is especially important, as certain bets (known as French bets) are commonly made that cover portions of the wheel.
 For instance, Voisins du zéro (neighbors of zero) covers the 17 numbers that surround the zero on the wheel, including the zero itself.
 Other French bets cover thirds of the wheel, such as the 12 numbers between 27 and 33 on the layout (including those two numbers).